envite-consulting/CarboNata/README.md

 Create a local `.env` file base on our [`env_template`](./.env_template).

 To get easily going execute the `start_locally.sh` script.
+If you want to clean up your setup afterward you could use `destroy_locally.sh`.

 The login to Grafana is `admin` and password `prom-operator`.